janus-idp/backstage-showcase/docs/corporate-proxy.md

 `NO_PROXY` is a comma or space-separated list of hostnames or IP addresses, optionally with port numbers.
 If the input URL matches any of the entries listed in `NO_PROXY`, then that URL will be fetched by a direct request (i.e., bypassing the proxy settings).

+Note that the default value for `NO_PROXY` in the container image is `localhost,127.0.0.1`.
+If you want to override it, please make sure to also include at least `localhost` or `localhost:7007` in the list; otherwise, the Backend might not work correctly.

 Matching follows the rules below:

 - `NO_PROXY=*` will bypass the proxy for all requests.